-Sprint inks a new deal with Clearwire for WiMAX, LTE network accessAlex Wagner - Deputy Managing Editor, News Desk
+Sprint inks a new deal with Clearwire for WiMAX, LTE network accessAlex Wagner - Editorial Director of News and Content

 Ever since Sprint announced its plans to make the jump to LTE, customers toting around WiMAX-enabled devices have been wondering what the future holds for Sprint's original 4G network.
 That future has become a bit more clear today, as Sprint and Clearwire have announced a deal that'll extend Sprint's access to Clearwire's WiMAX network and will also lay out the framework for Clearwire to build out an LTE network which Sprint will have some access to.
 On the WiMAX side of things, Sprint has agreed to pay Clearwire $926 million for unlimited WiMAX access through 2012 and 2013, and Sprint will continue to have access to the WiMAX network through at least 2015 thanks to the agreements.
 Sprint says that it'll continue to sell WiMAX devices with contracts through 2012 and will support those products through the life of their contracts.